 A corresponding preliminary experiment could be carried out in a variant of existing computer-based neural networks, which are routinely used to find patterns in huge amounts of data and to generate predictions based on these data.
-Inspired by the internal structure of the brain, whose functioning has incidentally often been suggested to be on the verge of chaotic behaviour [41-44], simulated neuron-like entities are virtually connected, and mathematical parameters such as weights and biases, which determine the strength of connections between the simulated neurons and influence their activation, are adjusted during a learning process [45,46].
-Introducing random noise at different stages of the learning process turned out to be very beneficial to approach an optimum learning performance [47-49], but randomness is mostly simulated by software-based deterministic pesudo-random number generators (PRNGs).
-The role of this randomness is usually interpreted as preventing the process from overfitting or getting stuck in so-called local minima, and driving it to seek better solutions [49].
+Inspired by the internal structure of the brain, whose functioning has incidentally often been suggested to be on the verge of chaotic behaviour [42-45], simulated neuron-like entities are virtually connected, and mathematical parameters such as weights and biases, which determine the strength of connections between the simulated neurons and influence their activation, are adjusted during a learning process [46,47].
+Introducing random noise at different stages of the learning process turned out to be very beneficial to approach an optimum learning performance [48-50], but randomness is mostly simulated by software-based deterministic pesudo-random number generators (PRNGs).
+The role of this randomness is usually interpreted as preventing the process from overfitting or getting stuck in so-called local minima, and driving it to seek better solutions [50].
 However, such purely software-based architectures are inherently deterministic and predictable, since identical initial conditions must lead to identical results, and because even pseudo-random number generators are ultimately based on deterministic algorithms.

-The key idea is to replace these PRNGs with quantum-random number generators (QRNGs) [50], making a sufficiently complex network intrinsically unpredictable, while those network components that are expected to obey more or less classical physical laws may remain unchanged.
-Such QRNGs could be based, for example, on the use of entangled photons [51], or on radioactive decay [52,53].
-To apply the benchmark test, the overall performance of such a network should then be compared in a control experiment with an identical network using software-based PRNGs, with the same learning input and operating at the same clock-cycle rate-equivalent, i.e., under otherwise identical conditions.
+The key idea is to replace these PRNGs with quantum-random number generators (QRNGs) [51], making a sufficiently complex network intrinsically unpredictable, while those network components that are expected to obey more or less classical physical laws may remain unchanged.
+Such QRNGs could be based, for example, on the use of entangled photons [52], or on radioactive decay [53,54].
+To apply the benchmark test, the overall performance of such a network should then be compared in a control experiment with an identical network using software-based PRNGs, with the same learning input and operating at the same clock-cycle rate equivalent, i.e., under otherwise identical conditions.
 If a fundamental difference in their properties were observed in favour of the QRNG version, this could be a first indication.
-Special care must be taken here to ensure that the accuracy during the simulation of the temporal behaviour of the complex system is not compromised by the digital discretization [54,55].
-Quantum-based random numbers are, by their very nature, infinitely precise, whereas corresponding computer-generated numbers always have finite precision.
+Special care must be taken here to ensure that the accuracy during the simulation of the temporal behaviour of the complex system is not compromised by the digital discretization [55,56].
+Quantum-based random number generators inherently have the potential to generate infinitely precise random numbers, whereas corresponding computer-generated random numbers always have finite precision.

-For the time being, experiments with existing memristor-based networks may already provide a certain clue, as they have been reported to have the potential to outperform software-based networks in terms of accuracy [56] and speed [57].
+For the time being, experiments with existing memristor-based networks may already provide a certain clue, as they have been reported to have the potential to outperform software-based networks in terms of accuracy [57] and speed [58].
 Physical randomness is generated by the intrinsic instability of the memristor devices.
-However, it is unclear whether the statistical randomness of the respective many-body electronic system is equivalent to that realised in genuine QRNGs [50], although the electrons involved also ultimately obey the laws of quantum mechanics.
+However, it is unclear whether the statistical randomness of the respective many-body electronic system is equivalent to that realised in genuine QRNGs [51], although the electrons involved also ultimately obey the laws of quantum mechanics.
 Nevertheless, it would be of great interest to examine the performance of such already existing networks according to the benchmark test given above.